LucasBandeira-MJ/rocketseat-ignite-chapter3/README.md

-# Rocketseat Ignite chapter 3, ignews
+# Rocketseat Ignite chapter 3: igNews

 Project using NextJS to create a subscription based tech news site